 People buy products and services for personal reasons, but they always have to back up the purchase decision with how this will ultimately impact the business.
 If you can get initial insight into what those big goals are, you can use those as ammunition on why your solution is so critical.
 This is essential to overcoming potential objections.

-We have all heard prospect use the excuse “We don’t have budget” or “Not good timing.”
+We have all heard prospects use the excuse “We don’t have the budget” or “Not good timing.”
 When you have taken the time to understand their business goals, you have ammunition to challenge and push back.

 Try something like this:

 “Mr. Prospect, if you are open to be challenged a bit here.
 You mentioned that you are trying to grow your top funnel leads by 50% this year.
 But, your current resources are spending 25% of their time just trying to report on goals.
 I have showed you how our software can enable your team to re-allocate that 25% back to executing projects so that you can ensure you hit your 50% lead gen goal.
 I would think this is perfect timing given that there are only 6 months left in the year and you’re only at 10% growth.”

 Use This Data to Challenge Your Customer